 ALAMEDA -- If Pat Lee is excited over getting his first start in nearly two years, he's doing a good job hiding it.

-Lee will open at left cornerback for the Raiders on Sunday against the Miami Dolphins in place of Ron Bartell, who is out four to six weeks with a fractured scapula.
+Lee will open at left cornerback for the Raiders Sunday against the Miami Dolphins in place of Ron Bartell, who is out indefinitely with a shoulder injury.

 "It's no different, no different at all," Lee said of his change in status.
 "I still prepare, just like when I was a backup.
 I'm ready."